namazia0/EntityFramingNLP/README.md

-# Multilingual Entity Framing - Narrative Role Classification
+# Multilingual Entity Framing (Narrative Role Classification)

 This work solves the first subtask of [Semeval NLP 2025](https://propaganda.math.unipd.it/semeval2025task10/) (last accessed 21/02/2025) and was developed as part of a university NLP lecture from November 2024 to January 2025.